 Like many designers, and especially living in London, I have been particularly interested in the branding of Rio 2016.

-Now if you remember correctly there was a massive furore when the Wolff Olins London 2012 logo was released back in 2007.
-Some loved it, some hated, but it kick started what was to be the metro style that Microsoft adopted a few years later.
+If you remember, correctly there was a massive furore when the Wolff Olins London 2012 logo was released back in 2007.
+Some loved it, some hated it, but it kick-started what was to be the metro style that Microsoft adopted a few years later.
 Well, I digress.

 Back to the subject.

 On first impressions, it does remind you of the “the dance” by Matisse:

 But on researching it a little more, you can see that a lot more effort went into the design of the logo than just rehashing the style of Matisse’s painting.